EricSchles/randomizer_ml/docs/trainer.rst

 	y = pd.Series(y)
 	num_trials = 200

-	classifier = RegressionTrainer(clf)
+	classifier = ClassificationTrainer(clf)
 	model_instances = classifier.fit(
 		X, y, num_trials, test_size,
 		seed_strategy="random",
 		training="parallel"
 	)

 As you can see the API is essentially equivalent.
+The ClassificationTrainer also comes with a predict method that functions in the same way as the RegressionTrainer.